 However, its more common for the fuse to blow on the back of the control panel.
 So first, check or change the fuse and turn the control panel on.
 You will know if the auger motor is working as you will see if the fan on the back spinning.
 If not, then its time to change over the auger motor/gearbox.

-Conclusions on Resolving a Jammed Auger or Faulty Auger Motor on a Traeger Pellet Grill
+Conclusions on Resolving a Jammed Auger/Faulty Auger Motor

-That’s it, I hope you found this post useful and its helps you get your Traeger grill up and running.
-You may also be interested in my other Traeger related posts such as best Traeger accessories or how Traeger grill pellets are made.
+That’s it, I hope you found this post useful, and it helps you get your Traeger grill up and running.
+You may also be interested in my other Traeger-related posts, such as the best Traeger accessories or how Traeger grill pellets are made.
 There are many more in my Wood Pellet Grill/Smoker Guide. 🙂

 Back in 2007 when I first become aware of pellet grills and smokers the only brand I was really aware of was Traeger.
 Traeger is really where this whole concept of cooking with pellets started in the 1980s.
 It was a ‘slow burner’ (pardon the pun) but since the 2010s is really when pellet grills and smokers started to get mainstream awareness, discussed alongside gas and charcoal grills.
 There are now over 30 pellet grill/smoker brands that I’m aware of, and the link above goes to my A to Z list of brands article.